openshift/kubesan/docs/3-development.md

 #### How blobs are stored

-An LVM shared Volume Group (VG) must be pre-created on a shared backing device; subprovisioner assumes that the LVM global lock will already be accessible to each node in the cluster (things should work whether the global lock shares the same VG as passed to the StorageClass, or is stored in a separate VG to make external
+An LVM shared Volume Group (VG) must be pre-created on a shared backing device; KubeSAN assumes that the LVM global lock will already be accessible to each node in the cluster (things should work whether the global lock shares the same VG as passed to the StorageClass, or is stored in a separate VG to make external